DustCar/UE5ArinaMultiplayerShooterProject/README.md

 - Using anim notifies on animations to run C++ code
 - Implemented multiple weapons/weapons types (hit scan, projectile, scatter, explosives) and equipment

-*_The topics listed are what I have currently covered as of Sep.
-5, 2024_
+*_The topics listed are what I have currently covered as of Jan.
+7, 2025_

 # Personal Additions
 In addition to the topics I learned through the course, I added my own additions to try my hand at applying what I have learned.